 From Home Project

-The topic of home also inspired Lucy Nordberg and Marc Green to create a short film, Homecoming, starring Samuel West and shot in the empty Brighton Theatre Royal between lockdown 2.0 and 3.0, which will be released later in 2021.
+The topic of home inspired Lucy Nordberg and Marc Green to create a short film, Homecoming, starring Samuel West and shot in the empty Brighton Theatre Royal between lockdown 2.0 and 3.0, which is being shown at festivals around the world as part of the Time and Tide trilogy.
 Find out more about Homecoming here.

 A chance meeting